Assassination of Jovenel Moïse: Suspects

 Another of the suspects is businessman and drug trafficker Rodolphe Jaar, who was a former DEA informant and was jailed in 2013 by the United States for stealing drugs which were meant to be seized by the DEA.
 He had attended a meeting with other suspects and Corvington regarding the mission on June 8.
 He holds dual nationality, being a citizen of Haiti and Chile.

 An arrest warrant was issued against Wendelle Coq Thélot, a former judge of the Court of Cassation, on 23 July, on charges of murder and armed robbery in relation to the assassination.
 She had been fired by Moïse in February 2021.
 The Haitian National Police spokesperson, General Marie Michelle Verrier, stated on 30 July that the Colombian and Haitian-American suspects had told the police that they had been to Thélot's home twice and also gave details of agreements that were signed there.
+Thélot however died in January 2025.

-On 14 February 2023, US authorities arrested four men in Florida (three US citizens and one Colombian national) in connection with the assassination, including Intragio and Veintemilla.
+On 14 February 2023, U.S. authorities arrested four men in Florida (three U.S. citizens and one Colombian national) in connection with the assassination, including Intriago and Veintemilla.
 The suspects are accused of financing the attack and smuggling ballistic vests for the assassins.
 Authorities alleged that the men had hoped to receive construction contracts in exchange for their role in the assassination plot.
+One of the suspects, Frederick Bergmann, a South Floridan businessman and friend of Sanon, provided bulletproof vests used in the operation after he was asked by Sanon, but was unaware of the plot to kill Moïse.

-In March 2023, Haitian Police spokesman Garry Desrosiers stated that the police had identified additional suspects in the assassination, but none of the new suspects had been arested.
+In March 2023, Haitian Police spokesman Garry Desrosiers stated that the police had identified additional suspects in the assassination, but none of the new suspects had been arrested.
 One of the suspects is Vitel'Homme Innocent, leader of the Kraze Barye gang.
 Arrest warrants were also issued for eight police officers.